+The commercial and recreational mutton snapper size limit is 18 inches in total length.
+They are given this size limit because of the higher demand.
 Mutton Snapper fish is a food-grade fish that has an extreme price tag.
-Wonder why they are expensive?
+Do you wonder why they are expensive?
 Let’s find out more facts and details about mutton snapper fish from this article.

 What is mutton snapper fish